 The test result is usually given as a percentage.
-The Canadian Diabetes Association recommends most non-pregnant adults with diabetes aim for an A1c of 7.0% or less.
+Diabetes Canada (formerly the Canadian Diabetes Association) recommends most non-pregnant adults with diabetes aim for an A1c of 7.0% or less.

 The A1c test result also can be used to find your estimated average glucose, or eAG.
 Your eAG and A1c show the same thing in two different ways.
 They both help you learn more about your average blood sugar range over the past 2 to 3 months.

 Enter U216 in the search box to learn more about "Hemoglobin A1c: About This Test".

 & Adam Husney, MD - Family Medicine & Kathleen Romito, MD - Family Medicine & Matthew I. Kim, MD - Endocrinology, Diabetes and Metabolism & David C. W. Lau, MD, PhD, FRCPC - Endocrinology

 ©2006-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.